KonstantineBiganashvili/saucedemo-pytest/README.md

 Contains the test cases for the SauceDemo website.

-## Collaborations

-This project was developed in collaboration with:
-- Konstantine Biganashvili
-- Aleksandre Mikashavidze

-## Contributions

-Feel free to fork this repository and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.